 Most states require hospitals and other treatment facilities to maintain records of all complaints filed against their physicians, their employees, and against the facility itself.
 These documents would typically be held by the patient rights’ department or grievance committee.
 Access to these records may be difficult, but is usually obtainable through petition to the hospital’s board of governors.

 Doing research on a doctor or other health care provider is one thing.
-But if you think you might have a viable medical malpractice case, your best first step might be to talk with an attorney about your situation, to make sure your legal rights are protected.
+But if you think you might have a viable medical malpractice case, your best first step might be talking with an attorney to discuss your options.
+Learn more about finding the right medical malpractice lawyer.